Registering with the Libraries

 All materials borrowed from the general stacks, including materials that have been recalled, may be returned to any Penn State Libraries' location statewide.*

 Periodicals, course reserve and all special permission materials should be returned to the service desk from which they were borrowed.

 Vacations, Sabbaticals, Leaves of Absence

 Patrons who will be out of the area for any extended period of time in excess of one week are strongly encouraged to return all Library materials, or to leave any Library materials with someone who will have access to any Library notices that may be sent to the borrower.
 Patrons on vacation, sabbatical or leave of absence are responsible for any Library materials that may be recalled or overdue during their absence.

 The University Libraries remain open through all semester breaks and intersessions, with the exception of official University holidays.
 Check library hours.

 Fees and Fee Payment

-The Pennsylvania State University Libraries charge fees to replace lost materials and processing fees to ensure quality and integrity of the collection.
+The University Libraries charges fees to replace lost materials and processing fees to ensure quality and integrity of the collection.
 Delinquency fines are charged when other library users are deprived of the use of materials due to late return of recalled, special permission, course reserve materials and certain high-demand materials.

 Fees may be paid by cash, check or money order (sorry, no credit or debit cards) at any Penn State Libraries' lending desk.
 The Commons Desk at Pattee Library also accepts LionCash.
 Any fees that remain unpaid will be referred to the following for collection: